Master Terms and Conditions

 17.3 Entire Agreement

-a) The Master Terms, the Customer Order, the Specification, the GDPR Agreement and the Support Services and all Schedules, Annexes and the documents annexed as appendices to the same or otherwise referred to therein contain the whole agreement between the parties relating to the subject matter hereof and supersede all prior agreements, arrangements and understandings between the parties relating to that subject matter.
+a) The Master Terms, the Customer Order, the Software Specification, and the Service Level Agreement and all Schedules, Annexes and the documents annexed as appendices to the same or otherwise referred to therein contain the whole agreement between the parties relating to the subject matter hereof and supersede all prior agreements, arrangements and understandings between the parties relating to that subject matter.

 b) Each party acknowledges that, in entering into the Customer Agreement it does not rely on any statement, representation, assurance or warranty (whether it was made negligently or innocently) of any person (whether a party to the Customer Order or not) (Representation) other than as expressly set out in the Customer Order or those documents.